fusiondirectory/fusiondirectory-tools/README.md

 * Allows interaction with FusionDirectory system configuration.
 * Allows registration of internal and external plugins.

-## Installation and upgrade of FusionDirectory Tools

-Installation is automatic during the installation of FusionDirectory Core.

 ## Get help

 ### Community support